Detect Any Shadow: Segment Anything for Video Shadow Detection: Experiment

 \textbf{Qualitative comparison results.} Figure~\ref{fig:qua1} illustrates the qualitative comparison results of our method with other state-of-the-art methods.
 For the first five rows, it can be observed that our method performs well in predicting ambiguous shadows, \emph{e.g.}, objects with similar colors to shadows or shadows that are not clearly visible, which other methods struggle to handle effectively.
 Moreover, as indicated by the last three rows, our method exhibits favorable results in predicting small objects.
-By leveraging the long short-term memory capability, the network can retain information about the number and approximate locations shadows in the video, enabling accurate prediction.
-Figure~\ref{fig:qua2} demonstrates the ability of the network to handle temporal information, revealing that our method continues to exhibit good performance in capturing temporal dependencies compared to other methods.
+By leveraging the long short-term memory capability, the network can retain information about the number and approximate locations of shadows in the video, enabling accurate prediction.
+Figure~\ref{fig:qua2} and Figure~\ref{fig:more_results} demonstrate the ability of the network to handle temporal information, revealing that our method continues to exhibit good performance in capturing temporal dependencies compared to other methods.
+Furthermore, as shown in Figure~\ref{fig:pos}, we present additional visualization results generated by our method, further validating its reliability in various environmental scenes.